Mr. Le Quang Tu Do shared information at the press conference - Photo: TRAN HUAN

 Regarding the recent rampant online fraud, Mr. Le Quang Tu Do admitted that currently on cyberspace, especially on Facebook, there are many fake accounts impersonating fraudulent businesses in many different forms.

 It has become particularly popular in the last 3 years, with increasingly sophisticated and organized fraud methods.
-Recently, the police announced a lot of information about dismantling a transnational crime ring that defrauded Vietnamese people.
+Recently, the police announced a lot of information about dismantling a transnational criminal fraud ring that defrauded the Vietnamese people.

 Mr. Tu Do said that recently the Department of Radio, Television and Electronic Information met with representatives of Facebook, YouTube, and TikTok, three social networks with many fake accounts, to ask them to set up AI algorithms to prevent fake fraudulent accounts.